MicrosoftDocs/navdevitpro-content-pr/README.md

 | | |
 ```

 - For nested tables in ordered and unordered lists use HTML-syntax.
 Markdown does not support tables very well.
-If you use the markdown syntax the list will be broken, the table will align left and list will be renumbered.
+If you use the Markdown syntax the list will be broken, the table will align left and list will be renumbered.

 ### Comment syntax
 Useful for sections that are not ready and will not pass the build check.